Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 4. Visit another indigenous tribe in La Guajira

 In addition to the Wayuu, La Guajira is known for many other indigenous tribes, such as the Kogui.
 The Kogui live in several communities, including the Seiwika and Tunkeka communities.
 You can visit this.
+During these tours, you will learn about local customs and see how the Kogui live.

 5. Go kayaking or supping down the Palomino River